flugel-it/moving-to-terraform/README.md

 }
 ```

-Finally we need a Security Group for each instance.
-As you can see this is quite simple
+Finally we need a Security Group for each instance, simple enough sine it's similar to the
-and similar to the Security Group created for the ELB.
-We allow HTTP and SSH access from
+Security Group created previously for the ELB.
+Allowing HTTP and SSH access from everywhere.
-everywhere.
-This is just fine  for this example, but I *highly recommend* only allowing ssh from inside
+This is just fine for an example, but I *highly recommend* only allowing SSH from inside
-you VPC and using a jump host to get access to your Infrastructure.
+you VPC and using a Bastion Host to access to your Infrastructure.

 ```